 The PAPA System is very active closed system led by Cecil Casillas-WD6FZA that has inter-linked analog and digital D-Star and DMR repeaters, providing extensive coverage of the Southern California region and beyond.
 Papa has monthly breakfast and lunch meetings in the San Fernando Valley, Santa Monica and San Diego areas.
 Every week Papa hosts several nets for new hams, technical discussion, DMR and D-Star roundtables on both the repeaters as well as HF.
 The system currently has 21 analog, 16 D-Star, and 16 DMR Repeaters.

 Paul Strauss, WD6EBY has assembled an amazing local repeater group, including 2 meter and 70cm, as well as a growing mesh network.
 Repeaters include Camarillo Hills, Ojai, Chatsworth Peak, Sulphur Mountain, Rasnow Peak, Laguna Peak and San Ynez Peak.
 This systems has great and growing capabilities.

 This 1.2 GHz repeater network covers a really wide area.

 WALA links repeaters in many bands, including 2 meter, 222 MHz, 440 MHz, and even 1.2 GHz.

-Welcome to the Western Intertie Network, or the WIN System is a series of over 100 linked, or inter-tied repeaters; most are UHF repeaters, but they have some 2-meter and 220 repeaters as well, that cover a great deal of California, 16 states, and four countries around the world.
+The Western Intertie Network, or the WIN System is a series of over 100 linked, or inter-tied repeaters; most are UHF repeaters, but they have some 2-meter and 220 repeaters as well, that cover a great deal of California, 16 states, and four countries around the world.